Earth Notes: On Google's New "Backup and Sync", and G-Drive: ReviewsUpdated 2019-04-22 12:01 GMT.

 - Paid user bonus 30 GB

-I auto-sync copies of my Web sites, public repos*, and selected personal files, plus many work-related files (Google Docs don't count against storage allowance.
+I auto-sync copies of my Web sites, public repos*, and selected personal files, plus many work-related files.
+(Google Docs don't count against storage allowance.)

 I use Google Drive also as a collaboration tool within my businesses, and other companies and organisations, and occasionally a way to directly publish documents on the Web.

-Last time that I did an OS (re)install on my Mac, after a disc failure, there was no way to make Google Drive use the files restored from my backup disc, but rather it insisted on downloading them all again from Google's cloud copy, blasting me through a broadband usage limit that I didn't know I had (and delivering an unexpected bill as a result).
+Last time that I did an OS (re)install on my Mac, after a disc failure, there was no way to make Google Drive use the files restored from my backup disc.
+Instead it insisted on downloading them all again from Google's cloud copy, blasting me through a broadband usage limit that I didn't know I had (and delivering an unexpected bill as a result).
 This misfeature (tying the file to its "i-node" number on disc, which is not preserved on restore from backup) is still present as far as I know.
 This is poor design and may double people's pain after some major computer snafu, unless they have really unlimited bandwidth.
 (I had to visit a friend and use some of his at one point, to get up and running again!)

-Also, I have to be very careful when using Google Drive to backup checked-out git working copies; if Google Drive is trying to sync while git is running on the working copy then silent corruption is highly likely, only detected by running
+Also, I have to be very careful when using Google Drive to backup checked-out git working copies.
+If Google Drive is trying to sync while git is running on the working copy then silent corruption is highly likely, only detected by running

 git fsck, and only easily repaired by checking out from scratch.
 Definitely don't actually do live development in that Google Drive working copy!